 Ecstasy can be cut with amphetamine which is a strong stimulant (upper) drug which can make you feel energetic and confident.
 It also increases your heart rate and breathing.
 People using it can experience an increase in alertness and concentration as well as restlessness, aggression and paranoia.
 Negative effects are more likely with higher doses or when mixed with other drugs.

-PMA and PMMA are sometimes found in tablets sold as ecstasy.
-They are strong psychedelic (trippy) stimulant (upper) drugs.
+PMA and PMMA are sometimes found in tablets sold as ecsasy.
+They are strong psychedelics (trippy) stimulant (upper) drugs.
 Like MDMA they can increase your heart rate, breathing and blood pressure, but take longer to kick in and are more toxic.
 Users can experience hallucinations, a feeling of closeness to others as well as muscle spasms, nausea, vomiting and a dangerous increase in body temperature.